Tips for conducting your personal inventory

 Don’t forget that sometimes, it really is “not what you know but who you know”.
 Your reputation and how you treat people really matters.
 If the important people you know have a good impression of you because your reputation is solid, there’s a much greater chance they will be willing to listen to you when you approach them.

 Understanding your personal inventory – Bring it altogether

 Okay, that was a lot of hard work and some of it touched on some raw and sensitive issues.
 Completing a personal inventory is a hugely important step to creating the life you always imagined and building your BIG dream.

 Your personal inventory helps you to understand the shape you’re in right now (at Point A).
-It helps you to assess or know if you’re ready for the journey towards your BIG dream.
-It also helps you to have better awareness of where you might want to go on your journey – to describe clearly what your BIG dream looks like (point D).
+It helps you to assess or know if you’re ready for the journey towards your Big Bold Business Dream.
+It also helps you to have better awareness of where you might want to go on your journey – to describe your Big Bold Business Dream clearly (point D).

 Remember what I said at the beginning: “Good planning is as much about knowing where you are as knowing where you want to go!”

 We believe in you.
 You have made it this far.
-You were willing to take a close look at your life so that you understand the shape you’re in right now and to give you a clearer sense of the life you want to build in your BIG dream.
+You were willing to take a close look at your life so that you understand the shape you’re in right now and to give you a clearer sense of the life you want to build in your Big Bold Business Dream.

 Your challenge is to focus on your assets and see how you can use them to your advantage, while living within your budget and finding resourceful ways to overcome your liabilities.

 Even if you can’t fix everything immediately, you can plan for the future and be ready to take the next step in your journey when your chance comes along.

 TIP: Keep a notebook with you and add to your two lists (assets and liabilities) as over the next week(s).